 This is the core resident teaching conference, scheduled for most Tuesday, Wednesday, Thursday and Friday mornings.
-The full didactic curriculum is presented over 18 months; the core content will be reviewed twice over the three-year residency.
+The full didactic curriculum is presented over 18 months; the core content will be reviewed twice over the course of PGY2-4.
 All faculty and some visiting experts share in presenting the curriculum at morning conference, depending on topic.
 Residents are occasionally the lead presenters.

 Practice-Based Learning / Quality Improvement Conference

 This is run by Dr. Nikhil Batra, and meets in the mornings twice a month.
 This is primarily a case presentation conference, featuring unexpected outcomes, problematic care and system errors, as well as a forum to discuss process improvement methodologies and to work on quality improvement projects.

 This dinner conference is held in the evenings once a month, with participation of the regional ophthalmology/optometry community.
 The full faculty usually attends.
 Faculty, residents and occasional visiting speakers present.
 These are typically longer-format presentations, enlivened with questions and group discussion.

 This is designed as a more social, less formal meeting, held approximately every two months over supper in faculty homes or at local restaurants.
 The full faculty usually attends.
 Journal articles will be assigned before the meeting for residents to present, followed by group discussion.